mehratif1/Project4_Team1/README.md

 ### How to Access
-- To explore detailed visualizations, you can view the Tableau workbook provided in the [Tableau_Visualizations](Tableau_Visualizations) folder.
+- To explore detailed visualizations, you can view the Tableau workbook here [Explore Tableau Visualizations](https://public.tableau.com/app/profile/mehr.atif/viz/Credit_Risk_Project_17074485866060/Story1?publish=yes)

 ### Insights
 - These visualizations provide additional insights into the factors influencing loan repayment, enhancing the understanding gained from the model evaluation.